 Last Updated: 3/1/2020 12:00:00 AM

-- MyHealthfinder content can be presented anywhere on your website.
+- You can put MyHealthfinder content anywhere on your website.

 - Do not manipulate or alter the MyHealthfinder content.
-The MyHealthfinder results are evidence-based and require careful maintenance and oversight by the MyHealthfinder team to ensure they are up to date.
+The MyHealthfinder results are evidence-based and require careful maintenance and oversight by the MyHealthfinder team to ensure they're up to date.

 - If the content is mashed up or presented with other content, please ensure that the content provides related value, is consistent with the MyHealthfinder content, and does not harm the integrity of the MyHealthfinder content.